-Allow the 6to4 prefix to be update by any TCP connection from the 6to4 network or from the corresponding IPv4 address.
-This is intended to allow NS or DNAME RRsets to be added to the reverse tree.
+This allows the name matching a 6to4 IPv6 prefix, as specified in RFC 3056, to be updated by any TCP connection from either the 6to4 network or from the corresponding IPv4 address.
+This is intended to allow NS or DNAME RRsets to be added to the ip6.arpa reverse tree.
+The identity field must match the 6to4 prefix in ip6.arpa.
+The name field should be set to ".".
+Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.